 Establishing a good routine will help make content creation easier to manage.
 Don’t wait until you have time – make time.
 Block out time in your diary or calendar for content creation and stick to it as if it were an important meeting.

 If you run your own business, it can be hard to carve out much time, so aim for just one hour a week to begin with.

-Once you’ve blocked out your hour, use our simple process for creating one piece of great content each month:
+Once you’ve blocked out your hour, use my simple process for creating one piece of great content each month: